 - Expected clickthrough rate: The expected CTR determines whether your keyword is likely to get a user to click your ads.
 Google Ads takes into account the past performance of keywords based on your ad’s position.
 Both ad platforms provide an expected CTR for a keyword of your campaign based on the assumption that the search term will match that keyword exactly.

 - Ad relevance: Ad relevance is a status that measures the message match between your keyword and your ad.
-For example, Google and Bing determine if someone searching for a keyword you’ve bid on sees your ad is relevant to the search query.
+For example, Google and Bing determine if someone searching for a keyword you’ are bidding on sees your ad is relevant to the search query.

-- Landing page experience: Both Google and Bing measure landing page experience by determining how relevant your landing page is to your ad, and how much it relates to the user’s search term.
-The landing page experience status describes whether the landing page provided a good experience for the visitor who landed on the page after clicking the ad.
+- Post-click landing page experience: Both Google and Bing measure post-click landing page experience by determining how relevant your post-click landing page is to your ad, and how much it relates to the user’s search term.
+The post-click landing page experience status describes whether the post-click landing page provided a good experience for the visitor who landed on the page after clicking the ad.

 Now, onto YouTube advertising metrics…